joshermar/django_blog/README.md

-# Django Simple Blog App

-A blog web app that implements CRUD operations using Django with MySQL.
+# A blog web app that implements CRUD operations using Django with MySQL

 ## Instructions